How to Grow Amaryllis Indoors (The Perfect Winter Flower)

 How to Grow Amaryllis Indoors in Water

-What to Do With Your Amaryllis Bulb After It’s Bloomed
+What to Do With Your Amaryllis Bulb After It Has Bloomed

 Amaryllis bulbs can be expensive, but with proper care, you will be able to grow Amaryllis flowers for years from the same bulb.
 So now that you know how to grow Amaryllis indoors, what do you do after they’ve finished blooming?

-- Leave the hollow stem until it turns yellow.
+• Leave the hollow flower stems until they turn yellow.

-- The green stems and leaves will continue to supply energy to the bulb, so don’t cut those off.
+• The green leaves will continue to supply energy to the bulb, so don’t cut those off.

-- Bring the plant back inside in early fall before the first frost.
-This year, my amaryllis got a summer vacation in one of my flower beds.
+My amaryllis got a summer vacation in one of my raised garden beds.
 They’re so happy as outdoor plants.

 Forcing Amaryllis Into a Dormancy Period